shinyoungyou/user-docs/docs/pages/debugging.md

 ## Conclusion
 By the end of this section, you will have successfully learned the following:

-- [x] How to set up, run, and inspect your Python code using the VS Code debugger
+:white_check_mark:  How to set up, run, and inspect your Python code using the VS Code debugger

-- [x] How to use breakpoints and debugging features such as Step Into, Step Over, and Step Out
+:white_check_mark: How to use breakpoints and debugging features such as Step Into, Step Over, and Step Out

-- [x] How to effectively troubleshoot and refine your code during debugging
+:white_check_mark: How to effectively troubleshoot and refine your code during debugging